rohan843/GameRecommenderEngine/README.md

 # Game Recommender System

-This project has been created to demonstrate the use and applications of game recommender systems, and the algorithms that go into creating them.
+This project has been created as a part of the Microsoft Engage submission to demonstrate the use and applications of game recommender systems, and the algorithms that go into creating them.

 ## System Overview